fabianofrank/postgresql-hello-world/README.md

 # Hello World PostgreSQL

-This is a Hello World kind of project to learn database and table creation at PostgreSQL based in the diagram below:
+This project uses a relational database and PostgreSQL.
+The database contains a data file with animals' information, the schema needed to create the table and related queries based on the diagram below:

 ![Diagram](/drawSQL-export-2022-05-10_20_09.png)

 ## Getting Started